pubkey/rxdb/docs-src/premium.md

 ### For your side project

 If you are a **single developer** and you use RxDB in your **side project**, you can get livetime access to the premium package by solving one Task of the [Premium Tasks](https://github.com/pubkey/rxdb/blob/master/orga/premium-tasks.md) list.
+Notice: It is not possible to get premium access via github sponsorships.